Morgan Wertz, M. Ed, Director of Education

 Brooke Coatsworth, LSW, BCBA, Regional Clinical Director

-Brooke Coatsworth, LSW, BCBA has 13 years of experience in the field and has expertise in Applied Behavior Analysis, School Social Work, and Psychiatric Rehabilitation.
+Brooke Coatsworth, LSW, BCBA, is the Clinical Director for New Story’s Central Region.
+Brooke has 13 years of experience in the field and has expertise in applied behavior analysis, school social work, and psychiatric rehabilitation.

-Brooke joined New Story in 2002 as a Therapeutic Support Staff for Reading’s BHRS Program, and was then promoted as a Program Coordinator for New Story’s Behavioral Health Rehabilitative Services (BHRS) department.
-At that point, New Story’s Reading office opened the Blended Case Management department of which Brooke became the program’s first case manager.
+Brooke joined New Story in 2002 as Therapeutic Support Staff for Reading’s Behavioral Health Rehabilitative Services (BHRS) program, and was then promoted as a Program Coordinator for the BHRS department.
+New Story’s Reading office eventually opened the Blended Case Management department, where Brooke became the program’s first case manager.
 Brooke eventually became the Clinical Director for two New Story Schools.
 In 2016, she was promoted to Regional Clinical Director.